breatheco-de/main-documentation/README.md

 - **Writing**: Help us explain everything to the community: What projects are available? how do they work? how to use them?
 Here is a more detailed guide you should read if you want to [become a **BreatheCode Writer**](#).
 - **Report Bugs**: Report issues you find on the application or any improvements you would like.
 Here is how to report a bug or request a new feature on any of **BreatheCode projects**.

+Note: If you are eager to contriubte you can go straight to our [Quick Start Guide to contribute in BreatheCode](https://github.com/breatheco-de/main-documentation/blob/master/QUICK_START.md).

 ## Our current projects

 These are the 3 types of projects in which the BreatheCode is divided: